Italian businesses frequently carry out their activity through corporate structures.

 Italian tax authorities often challenge the applicability of double tax treaties and/or EU Directives based on the argument that the recipient is not the beneficial owner of the relevant income or is an artificial arrangement (ie, with no sufficient substance).

-In Circular letter No 6 of 30 March 2016, the Italian tax authorities held the view that that treaty benefits can be disallowed when a non-resident company lacks economic substance based on a case-by-case analysis of all relevant facts and circumstances.
+In Circular letter No 6 of 30 March 2016, the Italian tax authorities held the view that treaty benefits can be disallowed when a non-resident company lacks economic substance, based on a case-by-case analysis of all relevant facts and circumstances.
 The tax authorities held that, when treaty benefits are so denied to a non-resident company, the ultimate investors of such company could (subject to the relevant conditions) claim the application of the tax treaties signed between Italy and their state of residence (if any).